Growth Stocks Setting The Pace for Global Equities

 We are still constructive on equities in the medium term.
-Currently, the S&P 500 Index’s forward PE multiple is just under 17, which translates into an earnings yield of about 6% and current dividend yield of nearly 2%.1 When you compare that against the backdrop of more than US$15 trillion worth of negative-yielding bonds in the global market, the equity market valuation looks rather attractive on a medium- term basis versus other asset classes.2
+Currently, the S&P 500 Index’s forward PE multiple is just under 17, which translates into an earnings yield of about 6% and current dividend yield of nearly 2%.1 When you compare that against the backdrop of more than USD 15 trillion worth of negative‑yielding bonds in the global market, the equity market valuation looks rather attractive on a medium‑term basis versus other asset classes.2

-It’s also worth noting that there are still several undiscovered growth stocks that in our view are ripe for significant expansion in the coming years.
-This includes stocks like e-commerce providers Mercardo Libre in Latin America and Sea in Asia and payment processer Stone in Brazil.
+It’s also worth noting that there are still several undiscovered growth stocks that, in our view, are ripe for significant expansion in the coming years.
+This includes stocks like e‑commerce providers Mercado Libre in Latin America and Sea in Asia and payment processer Stone in Brazil.

-The U.S.-China trade dispute has had a major impact on financial markets across asset classes.
-What is your view on the situation and how are you positioned for a potential outcome?
+Q. The U.S.‑China trade dispute has had a major impact on financial markets across asset classes.
+What is your view on the situation, and how are you positioned for a potential outcome?

 The U.S.‑China trade dispute has clearly had a significant impact on investor sentiment dating back to 2018.
 Where the situation goes from here in terms of getting to a resolution or whether there is further escalation really depends on politics and the rhetoric from both the U.S. and China.
 Initial negotiations on a trade resolution commenced some time ago, but there is a distinct possibility that we may not actually have a trade deal at the end of all these talks.

 As investors, we do not want to position our portfolio for just one outcome in such a binary event because of the inherent uncertainty of the situation.
 Instead, we are staying true to our investment process and are investing in durable, quality growth stocks at a reasonable price.
-We do recognize that the trade dispute could increase volatility in the near term, however, and have lowered our portfolio beta down from around 1.07 to be closer to 0.99.4
+We do recognize that the trade dispute could increase volatility in the near term, however, and have lowered our portfolio beta.

-If we are to enter a world of heightened volatility amid rising geo-political concerns and slowing global economic growth, what is your approach to managing risk in the portfolio?
+Q. If we are to enter a world of heightened volatility amid rising geopolitical concerns and slowing global economic growth, what is your approach to managing risk in the portfolio?